Behavioral design | AI interaction design | Design strategy

 Public responses to customer reviews

-Not manifested.
+Not replied

 What changed across surfaces